Placement Testing – Entrance Exam

 Biology Placement Test

-An optional Biology Placement Test may be taken to exempt Biology 112 and allowing the student to take other Biology courses when all other course prerequisites are met.
+An optional Biology Placement Test may be taken for placement into Biology 210 – all course prerequisites must be met in addition to a passing score on the placement test.
 A study guide is available at the following link:

 AOT 104 or CPT 101 Proficiency Exam